wileyj/devnet/README.md

 #### Create a chainstate snapshot
 - Setting the env var `PAUSE_HEIGHT` is optional to pause the chain at a specific height, else a default of Bitcoin block `999999999999` is used.
-- Setting the env var `MINE_INTERVAL_EPOCH3` is recommended to reach the `PAUSE_HEIGHT` more quickly to create the snapshot **This operation will work with either the `up` or `genesis` targets**
+- Setting the env var `MINE_INTERVAL_EPOCH3` is recommended to reach the `PAUSE_HEIGHT` more quickly to create the snapshot
+- Optionally, the `CHAINSTATE_ARCHIVE` env var may be set to store the archive in a non-default location/name **This operation will work with either the `up` or `genesis` targets**
 ```sh
 make genesis